glowlabs-org/PhaseIRewardsSimulator/rewards-sim/UserSpecification.md

 + the total deposits for that week
 + the total impact assets for that week
-+ the number of farms participating in that week
++ the GLW inflation for that week
 + the net assets in the pool
-+ the net deposits in the pool

 All numbers are presented to the user as scaled down floating point values, with a sensible amount of precision.